Madison County

 - Use the yellow SEARCH THIS SITE box in the upper right to find references to a name, surname, place, etc. located anywhere across this website

-- Click on MADISON COUNTY FAMILY TREE icon in the upper left where 100,000+ individuals are grouped in 32,000+ Madison County families.
+- Click on MADISON COUNTY FAMILY TREE icon in the upper left where 102,000+ individuals are grouped in 33,500+ Madison County families.
+Then verify what you see there with additional research.

 WHAT'S NEW

-Daily Updates: The County Coordinator, along with several members of the Madison County Genealogical Society, is working daily on obituaries, cemetery records, marriage records, birth records, gravestone photos, newspaper gleanings, the Madison County Family Tree, and other research pertaining to Madison County.
-If you visited this website before and didn't find your relative's information, we urge you to look each time you visit here.
+Daily Updates: The County Coordinator and several members of the Madison County Genealogical Society are working daily on obituaries, cemetery records, marriage records, birth records, gravestone photos, newspaper gleanings, the Madison County Family Tree, and other research pertaining to Madison County.
+If you visited this website before and didn't find your relative's information, we urge you to look again

-• Obituaries - 288 new/alternates, both recent and found from previous years
+• Obituaries - 347 added, both recent and found from previous years

 • Cemetery Burials - Reflecting the most recent interments

-Random Birth Records: As a part of routine maintenance of the website as well as special projects, we may run across Madison County births not found in the official birth records that either haven't been included or for which additional information has been uncovered.
+Random Birth Records: As a part of routine maintenance of the website as well as special projects, we may encounter Madison County births not found in the official birth records that either haven't been included or for which additional information has been uncovered.
 They may come from other county's state census records, marriage records, obituaries, death records, Social Security Applications or Draft Registrations.
 These random records or record changes are accumulated and posted to the website every 6 months.
-Birth records accumulated in the 6 months ending 31 Mar 2023 have been integrated into our Birth records and also posted here as a separate list.
-(Posted 30 Mar 2023).
+Twenty-six random birth records have been posted in the 6 months ending 31 Sep 2024 including twelve new and fourteen modified records.
+(Posted 11 Oct 2024).

-Gravestone Photos: Over 30,600 gravestones in Madison County's 55 cemeteries have been photographed and posted at the Iowa Gravestones Project.
+Gravestone Photos: Over 31,300 gravestones in Madison County's 53 cemeteries have been photographed and posted at the Iowa Gravestone Project.
 This is a continuous effort as there are new burials, repaired gravestones, or stones placed on existing graves.
-In the period 01 Oct 2022 to 31 Mar 2023, 117 gravestones have been photographed and posted.
-A list of the new postings can be seen in a separately compiled list of new Gravestone Photo postings(Posted 31 Mar 2023)
+In the period from April 2024 thru September 2024, 360 gravestones photos (with GPS coordinates) and transcriptions have been updated.
+A list of the new postings can be seen in a separately compiled list of new Gravestone Photo postings(Posted 30 Sep 2024)

-Civil War Gravestone Project: With collaboration among the Madison County IAGenWeb team and the, Madison County Genealogy Society, volunteers are researching and procuring Veterans Administration (VA) issued gravestones for Civil War soldiers currently lying in unmarked graves in Madison County cemeteries.
-Photographs of the gravestones already placed can be seen here.
-Veterans of other pre-WWI conflicts have now been added to the project.
-(Posted 30 Mar 2023)
+Civil War Gravestone Project: With collaboration among the Madison County IAGenWeb team and the Madison County Genealogy Society, volunteers are researching and procuring Veterans Administration (VA) issued gravestones for Civil War soldiers currently lying in unmarked graves in Madison County cemeteries.
+Veterans of other pre-WWI conflicts were added to the project in early 2023 and as of 30 Aug 2024, 29 new stones have been placed and 2 repaired.
+Photographs of the gravestones already placed can be seen here (Posted 30 Sep 2024)

-Madison County Family Tree: Our online tree holds over 100,000 individuals who have a direct connection to Madison County (without ancestors and descendants who do not).
+Madison County Family Tree: Our online tree holds over 102,000 individuals, grouped in 33,500 families, who have a direct connection to Madison County (without ancestors and descendants who do not).
 Continual updates are made from various sources, such as additions to this website, vital records encountered in our research, and incoming obituaries.
+In the period from April 2024 thru September 2024, 547 individuals and 200 families were added.
 When first generated, the tree had few sources.
-For the past five years, we have been entering sources for all new entries and as we have occasion to work with older entries, adding sources for them as well.
-(Posted 30 Mar 2023)
+For the past five years, we have been entering sources for all new entries and, as we have occasion to work with older entries, adding sources for them as well.
+(Posted 30 Sep 2024)

-Current Contributors: Maintenance and improvement of this website would be impossible without the continued support of volunteer contributors.
-They have our deep appreciation.
+Current Contributors: Maintenance and improvement of this website would be impossible without the continued support of various volunteer contributors.
+Those below are especially dedicated to their work and have our deep appreciation.
+(Posted 30 Sep 2024)

-• Special thanks go to Pat Hochstetler and Shirley Keating who have worked tirelessly in transcribing new obituaries weekly along with older obituaries as they are found.
+• Special thanks go to Pat Hochstetler and Kathi Kuhl who have worked tirelessly in transcribing new obituaries weekly along with older obituaries as they are found.

-• During 2022, a variety of local genealogists, led by Pat Hochstetler, volunteered their time in cemeteries to gather data and to add photos for the Iowa Gravestones Project for Madison County.
+• Since 2022, a variety of local genealogists, led by Pat Hochstetler, volunteer their time in cemeteries to gather data and to add photos for the Iowa Gravestones Photo Project for Madison County.
 Pat then updates both row-by-row and alphabetical listing documents, which are available at the Winterset Public Library.

 • Colleen Peterson has put much energy into the Civil War Gravestone Project, researching candidates, creating VA applications, communicating with cemetery trustees, coordinating installations, and inviting descendants, if known.

 • Kent Transier, although retired from active County Coordinator duties, continues to expand the website with new/additional information in many categories or to connect information within the website.
-Recent examples include the Civil War Gravestone Project and the extensive Church History information.
+Recent examples include the Civil War Gravestone Project, creating cemetery maps with rows in support of the Iowa Gravestone Photo Project, an extensive Church History update, and standardizing entries that have been made over 20+ years.

 SEARCH THIS SITE